The answer is yes. Total Income Answer is a scam because of the many things I’ll tell you about it in this review.

 Trust me, it’s highly unlikely they’re going to go out of their way to “help you” unless you pay the right price.
 My experience has shown me these programs simply cannot be trusted.
 It’s a constantly reused method by these programs.

-So is there anything valuable inside TIS?
-Well…not in my opinion.
+So is there anything valuable inside Total Income Answer?

 You usually see these with supplement companies, skin care products and companies of that nature offering trials to buy one of their bottles or whatever it is.
 If you market that to someone and they sign up for the trial, you get paid and that’s basically CPA marketing.